|Pure hearts and empty heads.|

-When Mark Twain was accused of subconsciously cribbing the dedication to the ironically titled The Innocents Abroad from a book of poems by Oliver Wendell Holmes, he quipped, "Adam was the only man who, when he said a good thing, knew that nobody had said it before him.”
-An argument can be made that "No Copyright Infringement Intended" trumpets the fact that the defendant knew they were infringing, or recklessly disregarded that possibility.
-If the infringement is willful, or your behavior reckless, a court can award up $150,000 per infringement together with attorney's fees.
+When Mark Twain was accused of cribbing the dedication to his ironically titled The Innocents Abroad from a book of poems by Oliver Wendell Holmes, he quipped, "Adam was the only man who, when he said a good thing, knew that nobody had said it before him.”
+Twain's point, or purpose, wasn't forgiveness.
+He was driving home the point that his behavior was neither good nor bad.
+His subconscious was to blame.
+While mildly unrepentant, the explanation makes Twain appear less blameworthy than if he included a "No Copyright Infringement Intended" disclaimer on the reverse title page of his book, or delivered an apology that appeared insincere.

 ResourcesFitzgerald Pub.
 Co., Inc. v.
 Baylor Pub.
 Co., Inc., 807 F. 2d 1110 - Court of Appeals, 2nd Circuit 1986